-If your thyroid becomes overactive (hyperthyroidism), underactive (hypothyroidism), or cancerous, you could experience a range of health problems.
+- If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you can experience a range of health problems.

-Once diagnosed, however, thyroid problems can usually be treated effectively.
+- Once diagnosed, most thyroid problems can usually be treated effectively.

 What is the thyroid?